Click farm

-Fake likes generating from click farms are essentially different from those arising from bots, where computer programs are written by software experts.
+Fake likes or reviews generating from click farms are essentially different from those arising from bots, where computer programs are written by software experts.
 To deal with such issues, companies such as Facebook are trying to create algorithms that seek to wipe out accounts with unusual activity (e.g. liking too many pages in a short period of time).

 Logistics

-Click farms are usually located in developing countries, such as China, India, Nepal, Sri Lanka, Egypt, Indonesia, the Philippines, and Bangladesh.
+Click farms are usually located in developing countries, such as China, Nepal, Sri Lanka, Egypt, Indonesia, the Philippines, and Bangladesh.
 The business of click farms extends to generating likes and followers on social media platforms such as Facebook, Twitter, Instagram, Pinterest and more.
 Workers are paid, on average, one US dollar for a thousand likes or for following a thousand people on Twitter.
 Then click farms turn around and sell their likes and followers at a much higher price.

 In Thailand in June 2017, a click farm was discovered with hundreds of mobile phones and several hundred thousand SIM cards used to build up likes and views on WeChat.

 As well as inflating engagement on social media, click farms are used for click fraud and ad fraud practices.
 This includes inflating the clicks and traffic on websites so that publishers can collect a fraudulent payout.
 This same traffic can also be hired to damage the paid ad campaigns of business rivals, known as competitor click fraud.

 Click farms have also been used to increase the views on everything from Spotify, Twitch and YouTube to creating fake reviews for businesses, products or services.

 Many click farms advertise openly on the internet, usually masquerading as genuine traffic sources.

 The need for click farming arises because, as The Guardian states, "31% will check ratings and reviews, including likes and Twitter followers, before they choose to buy something."
 This shows the increasing importance that businesses, celebrities and other organisations put on the number of likes and followers they have.
 This creates monetary values for likes and followers, which means that businesses and celebrities feel compelled to increase their likes to create a positive online profile.